AdobeDocs/experience-manager-guides.en/help/product-guide/knowledge-base/publishing/configure-microservices-imt-config.md

 >
 > Microservice-based publishing in Experience Manager Guides supports PDF (both Native and DITA-OT based), HTML5, JSON, and CUSTOM types of output presets.

-As the cloud publishing service is secured by Adobe IMS JWT-based authentication, perform the following steps to integrate their environments with Adobe's secure token-based authentication workflows and start using the  cloud-based scalable publishing solution.
+As the cloud publishing service is secured by Adobe IMS OAuth-based authentication, perform the following steps to integrate their environments with Adobe's secure token-based authentication workflows and start using the  cloud-based scalable publishing solution.